 Managing grant budgets

-Transferring costs between budget headings
+Transferring funds between cost headings

 - the International Recruitment Supplement